BlackBox-cmd/iptv/README.md

 ### Open Source Compliance Guidelines

 1. **Copyleft Protection & Mandatory Open Source**: You are free to use, modify, and build upon everything in this repository, but any derivative player, application, or database **MUST remain fully open-source** and distributed under the same GPLv3 license.
-2. **Preserve Developer Attribution**: You must preserve all Kallan Biswas copyright, developer profile links (GitHub, Telegram, Facebook), and licensing labels in both the user interface and code files.
+2. **Preserve Developer Attribution**: You must preserve all  S. SHAJON copyright, developer profile links (GitHub, Telegram, Facebook), and licensing labels in both the user interface and code files.
 3. **No Commercial Ads or Betting/Gambling Promotions**: If you build your own IPTV player or service based on this codebase, database, or resources, you are **strictly prohibited** from integrating or displaying any form of commercial advertisements, pop-up ads, redirect ads, or betting/gambling promotions of any kind.

 ---